-A medium-term downtrend had started on June 24, 2019 at 77.77 and reached 73.67 on August 6, 2019.
-AEE lost 4.10 points, or 5.27%, in 6 weeks.
+A medium-term downtrend had started on February 19, 2020 at 104.88 and reached 59.74 on March 18, 2020.
+CPRT lost 45.14 points, or 43.04%, in 4 weeks.
 The chart has formed a Falling Channel chart pattern.
-The trend support level is at 73.67 and resistance is at 77.10.
+The trend support level is at 53.72 and resistance is at 64.59.
 A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
 Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
 Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a medium-term trend.

-Weekly Technical Indicators: [See AEE weekly technical indicators chart]
+Weekly Technical Indicators: [See CPRT weekly technical indicators chart]

 Weekly technical indicators are neutral.

-Daily Technical Indicators: [See AEE daily technical indicators chart]
+Daily Technical Indicators: [See CPRT daily technical indicators chart]

-The distance between the Bollinger Bands is falling, and it was 3.03% on Friday.
-It is 52.47% lower than one year average.
-It indicates the period of low volatility of the stock price.
+The price touches the lower Bollinger Band.
+The distance between the Bollinger Bands is 376.01% higher then one year average.
+It indicates the period of high volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.